AruniMishra/JavaSE11/Part1-section-12-understanding-modules/ModuleTesting/ReadMe.md

 Module options applicable only for java:
 --list-modules has no shortcut.
 It lists observable modules and exits.
 --show-module-resolution has no shortcut.
 It shows module resolution output during startup.
+It prints out the complete module dependency tree for a given module.

 --describe-module or -d: It describes a module and exits(java).

---jmod describe: used to identify class and module dependencies
+jmod describe: used to identify class and module dependencies

 Note that -d works differently in java and javac.
 Further, -d is very different from -D, which is used while running a java program to specify name-value pairs of properties at the command line.